New "Happy@Work" Seminar Helps Employees Reduce Overwhelm and Increase Productivity

-Jim Donovan announced his new employee development seminar, “Happy@Work™,” created to help people learn how to cope with stress & overwhelm and be happier and be more productive at work and in their personal life.

-Allentown, PA -- (SBWIRE) -- 04/01/2013 -- Internationally renowned personal development author and peak performance speaker, Jim Donovan, announced his new employee development seminar, “Happy@Work™,” created to help people learn how to cope with stress & overwhelm and be happier and be more productive at work and in their personal life.
+Allentown, PA -- (SBWIRE) -- 05/10/2013 -- Internationally renowned personal development author and peak performance speaker, Jim Donovan, announced his new employee development seminar, “Happy@Work™,” created to help people learn how to cope with stress & overwhelm and be more engaged, fulfilled, and productive at work and in their personal life.

 Donovan said, “It’s a known fact that happy people make better employees, are more engaged at work, require less sick time and are more likely to remain with their present company longer.
-But having people walking around all day with big grins on their faces is not enough.
-They need to know how to be more productive too.”
+But they need to know how to be more productive too.”

 Donovan will, in the course of delivering his seminar, provide audiences with the tools and strategies necessary to manage their own mental states and emotions; while at the same time help them be goal and outcome oriented, take personal responsibility, be self motivated, and know how to do what it takes to succeed.